Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 [[Article]][CycleGANs_article] [[Code]][CycleGANs_code]

 Cycle GANs are, at the moment of writing these words, the most advanced image-to-image translation using GANs.
 Tired that your horse is not a zebra?
 Or maybe that Instagram photo needs more winter?
-Cycle GANs are the answer.
+Say no more.

 ![ProGANs smoothing]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/CycleGANs_results.jpg){:height="auto" width="650px" .center-image}
 {: .img-caption}